 Approximately 10-12 hours study per week for each 20 credit course.
 This may be higher at assessment or exam time.

-This cost is an approximate total cost for the full qualification and is a guide based on 2015 fee information.
-The cost does not include annual administration fees, course fee increases, set textbooks, course materials or external exam fees.
+Approximate total cost for the full qualification based on 2015 fee information.
+This does not include annual administration fees, fee increases, textbooks, course materials or external exam fees.